-For 150 years, since 1872, the Company has been focused on strengthening the communities we serve.
+For 150 years, since 1872, the Bank and the Company have been focused on strengthening the communities they serve.
 We accomplish this through volunteerism, corporate sponsorships, non-profit board service by associates, donations of physical assets, and advancing financial literacy and education.

 We promote economic development through investment in community-strengthening initiatives like affordable housing.
-Throughout our footprint, we have invested \$8.9 million for the creation of new affordable housing.
+Throughout our footprint, we have invested \$10.6 million for the creation of new affordable housing.